Ada Martí: Biography

 Martí gave birth to a son, Federico, in February 1948.
 Although she despised the institution of marriage, she briefly married the boy's father; she divorced him by September of that same year and obtained custody of their child.
-A few years later, she sent her son to a boarding school, but she was unable to afford to visit him, which caused her to slip into a depression.
+A few years later, she sent her son to a boarding school; however, she was unable to afford to visit him, which caused her to slip into a depression.
 She wrote to a friend that: "everything essential, the only truly important thing, seems to have died in me".
 She soon fell in love with a Russian bookseller, who provided her with financial stability and brought her out of her depression.
 In 1953, Martí gave birth to their daughter, Claudia, and her partner abandoned them soon after.
 Her mental health again went into a decline.

 By 1956, Martí was living in Saint-Germain-des-Prés with a new partner, while her children lived away from her in boarding schools.
 She asked a friend to adopt her children, but they refused, so she attempted suicide.
 Her partner left her soon after.
 By the following year, she was living with a new partner, a Hungarian exile, in an unfurnished flat on Rue Notre-Dame-des-Champs.
 She worked as a second-hand bookseller, selling Spanish literature on the banks of the Seine.
-She again slipped into a depression, exacerbated by persisent insomnia, her loss of her capacities to speak Catalan or Spanish due to her immersion in French, financial difficulties, and her estrangement from her children.
+She again slipped into a depression, exacerbated by persisent insomnia, her loss of her capacity to speak Catalan or Spanish due to her immersion in French, financial difficulties, and her estrangement from her children.
 On 29 August 1959, her son Federico died due to complications from a surgery.
-She placed her daughter in a convent school and again attempted suicide a several more times, classifying her attempts as a rebellion against "a life of suffering".
+She placed her daughter in a convent school and again attempted suicide several more times, classifying her attempts as a rebellion against "a life of suffering".
 On 1 December 1960, while trying to treat her chronic insomnia, she overdosed on sleeping pills.
 Her materials and correspondence were collected by the Spanish historian Abel Paz, whose work allowed a biography about her to be assembled.